The name of this organization is The Omicron Delta Kappa Society, Inc. (the “Society”).

-2. FACULTY MEMBERS shall be those members of the faculty or the administrative staff of a collegiate institution selected and initiated into membership by a Circle as faculty members or members formerly initiated who may subsequently serve on the faculty or staff of such an institution.
+2. FACULTYAND STAFF MEMBERS shall be those members of the faculty or the administrative staff of a collegiate institution selected and initiated into membership by a circle as faculty and staff members or members formerly initiated who may subsequently serve on the faculty or staff of such an institution.

 C. The qualifications for membership in the Society shall be exemplary character, scholarship and intelligence, service and leadership in campus or community life, good citizenship within the academic and larger community, and fellowship and consecration to democratic ideals.

 D. To be eligible for membership in the Society, a student must meet each of the following minimum requirements:

 1. One-half (1/2) academic year of residence in the institution where selected;

 2. Undergraduate standing as a junior or senior, as defined by the enrolled institution, or graduate or post-graduate professional standing, as defined by the enrolled institution;

 3. Rank in the highest 35 percent in scholarship among students in his or her class of the college or school in the institution in which the student is registered.
 The cumulative scholarship record of the student, as interpreted by the institution where membership is to be conferred, shall be the basis for computing scholarship eligibility for the purpose of classification in rank.
 In those institutions not ranking students, or those in which special problems relating to the computation of scholastic averages exist, the circles may employ alternate procedures to obtain evidence of a candidate’s scholastic ability.
 The Board of Directors must approve these procedures in advance.